Kapi1243/Heart-Disease-AI/README.md

 # 🫀 Heart Disease Prediction using Machine Learning

+A machine learning pipeline that predicts the risk of heart attacks from health and lifestyle data, achieving up to 94.6% ROC-AUC using Random Forests.
+Built as a part of a university project to demonstrate ML, data preprocessing, and evaluation best practices

 This project predicts the likelihood of a heart attack using health and lifestyle factors.
 It uses:
 - Logistic Regression
 - Random Forest